AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Should I Do After an Insurance Lapse?

 What you should do after an insurance lapse will depend on why your insurance lapsed in the first place.
 If not paying the bill results in a lapse, paying the premium is often enough to reinstate the policy.
-If your insurance lapse is due to accidents, tickets, or a license suspension, you may need to shop for cheap auto insurance to find an insurance carrier willing to underwrite the risk of a bad driver.
+If your insurance lapse is due to accidents, tickets, or a license suspension, you may need to shop for cheap auto insurance to find an insurance carrier willing to underwrite the risk of a driver with a poor record.

 Do I Need Car Insurance if My License Is Suspended?